Everything You Should Know About Getting a Job Overseas

 There are some employees who will not cover your cost-of-living expenses other than transportation.
 If your home country requires you to remit a percentage of your income a month to your beneficiaries, you may need some cash to keep you afloat for the first few months.

-There may also be other fees that you need to cover such as pre-employment medical exam, pre-departure orientation and processing expenses.
+There may also be other fees that you need to cover, such as pre-employment medical exams, pre-departure orientation, and processing expenses.

 3. What Particular Job Will You Be Looking For?